asfistonlavie/TEFLoN2/docs/getting_started/steps_of_TEFLoN2.rst

 		├── SAMPLE_NAME.all_positions_sorted.txt
 		└── SAMPLE_NAME.all_positions.txt

-We obtain all position of putative TE breakpoints (SAMPLE_NAME.all_positions_sorted.txt) in each sample.
+We obtain all positions of putative TE breakpoints (SAMPLE_NAME.all_positions_sorted.txt) in each sample.

 Collapse
 --------